 The Brexit negotiations reached a major milestone on 25 November 2018.
 After the chief negotiators on both sides – the UK Government and the European Commission, which represents the EU27 – had reached a provisional agreement, the Heads of State and Government of the EU27 approved the Withdrawal Agreement and the Political Declaration on the future relationship between the EU and the UK at a special meeting of the European Council.
-This meeting brought up mixed feelings – on the one hand, regret about the UK’s withdrawal from the EU after 45 years of membership, on the other, relief about the agreement reached, which will facilitate an orderly withdrawal and create a basis for agreeing the closest possible future relationship with the UK.
+This meeting brought up mixed feelings – on the one hand, regret about the UK’s withdrawal from the EU after 45 years of membership; on the other, relief about the agreement reached, which will facilitate an orderly withdrawal and create a basis for agreeing the closest possible future relationship with the UK.

 Two main documents

-The negotiations were not always easy, but the outcome is a fair compromise on which both sides made concessions.
+The negotiations were not always easy, but the outcome remains a fair compromise on which both sides made concessions.
 Over the past 18 months, the European Commission’s chief negotiator, Michel Barnier, and his team have been working flat out on behalf of the EU27 and on the basis of the guidelines provided by the European Council to ensure a positive outcome to the negotiations.
-The agreement between the EU27 and the UK contains two main documents:
+The agreement between the EU27 and the UK comprises two main documents:

 1. The Withdrawal Agreement